worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 # [QUICKSTART FOR CODING DEVS (jump to Quickstart)](https://github.com/worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/blob/master/README.md#quickstart-for-components-and-dapps-the-decentralized-back-end)

-### This project is build with the JAMstack (Javascript, API, Markup(HTML,CSS)) plus it uses the Vite bundler and Svelte as a compiler only.
+### This project is built using the JAMstack, which stands for Javascript, API, and Markup (HTML and CSS).
-##### (Started this repo with ```npm create vite@latest```, Svelte/TS in the installation prompt (not Svelte-kit!!!)
-It comes pre-configured for edge-builds and fast hot-reload)
+#### It also uses the Vite bundler and Svelte as a compiler(not as a language!).
+The project was started by running ```npm create vite@latest``` and choosing Svelte/TS in the installation prompt (not Svelte-kit!).
+It is pre-configured for edge-builds and fast hot-reload.

-### This way you can make use of the Svelte logic (page=component, built-in reactivity, [SPA](https://en.wikipedia.org/wiki/Single-page_application) but no DOM: forget routing! you pretty much navigate with links and modals), some of the Svelte bindings([pretty self-explaining](https://svelte.dev/tutorial/text-inputs)) but nothing else(no slots, no stores, nothing svelte specific), and just go for Javascript(ts file but nothing Typescript specific neccessary here), HTML and CSS.
-The bundler rewards you with Vanilla JS at the end (the project gets compiled static but without loosing reactivity, so you can drop it on edge, without a node server(cheaper(free), faster(CDN))), and npm run dev hot-reload loads in milliseconds, even if the project gets bigger. 🤤👍<br>
+### By using Svelte, you can take advantage of its logic, like page=component and it's built-in reactivity.
+This allows you to create single-page applications [SPA](https://en.wikipedia.org/wiki/Single-page_application) without the need for DOM manipulation.
+Instead of routing you're using imports, links and modals.
+Some of the Svelte [bindings](https://svelte.dev/tutorial/text-inputs) are also available for use.
+However, you won't need Svelte specific features like slots or stores.
+The project is written in TypeScript, but nothing TypeScript-specific is required.
+Its just Vanilla JS at the end, and the project is compiled statically, but without loosing reactivity, so it can be dropped on the edge(CDN) without the need for a node server.
+The project also has fast hot-reload, even as it gets larger. (dev dream 🤤👍)

-### The back-end is splitted on 200 CDNs (domain and build files) and decentralized GUNJS DB Relays(graph-database).
-How-to use GUN?
-Hit (jump to Quickstart) and don't forget to spin up a [GUN Relay](https://github.com/worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/blob/master/README.md#gun-relays)...
+### The back-end of the project is split into 200 CDNs (domain and build files) and decentralized GUNJS DB Relays (graph-database).
+To use GUN, refer to the guide at "jump to Quickstart" and don't forget to spin up a [GUN Relay.](https://github.com/worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/blob/master/README.md#gun-relays)
 <br>

 ```